Self Defense From the FCC Fine Machine

 Nevertheless, it is always advisable to take a little extra time to make sure any critical rule you are seeking is the most recent version.
 There is a delay between when the FCC makes changes and when the GPO published it.

 For your information, the index of CFR47 titles at the GPO are found here – a click on this link will save you a lot of typing time.

-At this writing, the current version on the GPO site is dated January 2, 2013.
+The current version on the GPO site is dated August 24, 2022.
 Any time you use the site to download the Rules, be sure to check the date shown.

 The ultimate reward for FCC compliance is the absence of penalty.
 There is nothing that you can do about an FCC inspection.
 If is destined to happen, it will occur whether you take a proactive interest or not.

 Of course, it is station management’s responsibility to maintain compliance and foster it by getting the staff involved.
 Paying attention, routine internal inspections, and taking advantage of the ABIP all add up to a well-run operation and less money paid out in fines.

 Finally, please let me repeat this important point: This article is intended to raise awareness and it is not meant to be legal advice.
 An FCC Attorney can dispense the appropriate legal advice.